 - a.
 The owner of a user password (PIN) and user name (user ID) is accountable for its use.
 It is the owner's responsibility to protect the integrity of accessible systems and to preserve the confidentiality of accessible information as appropriate. - b.
 Unauthorized electronic access is prohibited. - c.
-Guidelines for managing your password - Passwords should be managed solely by the owner. - Passwords should remain confidential. - Passwords should be changed periodically (at least once every 3 months is required) and at any time there is a reason to suspect a password has been compromised. - Passwords should follow guidelines issued by the granting agency of the University. - Passwords should never be displayed, printed, or otherwise recorded in an unsecured manner.
+Guidelines for managing your password: - Passwords should be managed solely by the owner. - Passwords should remain confidential. - Passwords will be changed periodically (every 90 days is required) and at any time there is a reason to suspect a password has been compromised. - Passwords should follow guidelines issued by the granting agency of the University. - Passwords should never be displayed, printed, or otherwise recorded in an unsecured manner.